GallupGovt/multivac/src/data/README.md

 - <sup><a name='4'>4</a></sup> Hoifung Poon and Pedro Domingos.
 “Unsupervised Semantic Parsing.”
 In Proceedings of the 2009 Conference on Empirical Methods in Natural Language Processing, pages 1–10, Singapore, 2009.
 ACL.
 Full text available at: http://alchemy.cs.washington.edu/usp/poon09.pdf <br>

+For more information please contact Principal Investigator, Benjamin Ryan (ben_ryan@gallup.com).

+## Acknowledgements
+This work is supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR00111990008.